 Stress may raise your risk of arrhythmias if you have predisposing factors.
 Stress or anxiety can quickly increase your blood pressure and heart rate.
 Chronic stress can compound these problems.
 If you cannot eliminate stress from your life, you can take steps to manage it.
 You may want to try some of the following techniques:

-Ask your doctor or pharmacist what effect your medications will have on heart rhythm.
-If you are predisposed to arrhythmias, ask about substitutes for the drugs that can precipitate an abnormal rhythm.
+Ask your doctor or pharmacist what effect your medications will have on your heart rhythm.
+If you are predisposed to arrhythmias, ask about substitutes for the medications that can precipitate an abnormal rhythm.
 Be particularly wary of:

 Avoid illegal drugs, especially cocaine, methedrine, and other amphetamines.
 These drugs increase your heart rate, which can lead to heart damage and arrhythmias.